Kirill1543/payconiq-assignment/README.md

 Or if you want to skip tests:
 > mvn clean install -DskipTests

-Command to start after build:
+Command to start after build (on port 8080):
 > java -jar target/payconiq-assignment-1.0.jar

+To start server on a specific port:
+> java -jar target/payconiq-assignment-1.0.jar --server.port=8081